squid-cache/squid-cache.github.io/DeveloperResources.rst

 Browse Wish List wiki:Features if you want to contribute but do not have a specific project in mind.

-DeadProjects contains ideas or code which never really made it to the Squid trunk.

 == Contributing ==
 If you wish to become a developer the first step is to sign up to the squid-dev mailinglist.
 This is done by first posting an introduction of yourself to [[MailTo( squid-dev AT squid-cache DOT org)]] , then send a subscription request to [[MailTo(squid-dev-subscribe AT squid-cache DOT org)]].
 Please note that all messages must be sent in plain-text only (no HTML email).
 A read-only [http://www.squid-cache.org/mail-archive/squid-dev/ archive] is available to everyone.